ShankarNarayanan97/JSnakes/README.md

 ![URL](https://github.com/ShankarNarayanan97/JSnakes/blob/master/ezgif-3-68afec052385.gif)

 <h2>This fun game takes you back to the time when games were simple, yet addictive.
-So, if you are a fan of retro games or just in search of a simple game to keep the clock ticking,you are in the right place!
+So, if you are a fan of retro games or just in search of a small game to pass the time, you are in the right place!
 </h2>

-<h3>How long can you last before your tail becomes your dinner? </h3>
+<h2>How long can you last before your tail becomes your dinner? </h2>
 <h1>Are you ready for it?</h1>
  <h1> Click <a href="https://elastic-lewin-7663c3.netlify.app/">here</a> to start playing </h1>